 Amendments to the Operations Code

-The operations code for the Leadership Institute may be amended by a majority vote of the LI Committee subject to the approval of the Board of Directors.
+The operations code for the HIRGP Subcommittee may be amended by a majority vote of the LI Committee subject to the approval of the Board of Directors.

-Changes to the Operations Code may be submitted to the By Laws chair by June 1st of each year.
+Changes to the Operations Code may be submitted to the Bylaws Chairperson by June 1st of each year.
 All additional operations code changes should be submitted by November 1st in preparation for the January NAKHE Board meeting.

 Timeline